 Audit Support Guarantee – By using TurboTax, you qualify for year-round help understanding any notices or letters from the IRS or state departments.
 This does not mean they will represent you in an audit.
 They’ll just help you understand why you’re being contacted or audited.

 100% Accurate, Expert-Approved Guarantee – This one is similar to the 100% Accurate Calculations Guarantee.
-If any of TurboTax’s CPAs or other employees make an error on your return, TurboTax will pay the resulting penalties and interest.
+If any of TurboTax’s employees make an error on your return, TurboTax will pay the resulting penalties and interest.

 These guarantees are great perks, but they’re pretty consistent with competitors like H&R Block.
 They’re good to know about but shouldn’t be your deciding factor.

 What does make these guarantees useful is that they instill a good deal of confidence while scrolling through TurboTax’s website.
-Reading about CPAs reviewing returns and guaranteeing that they’re done correctly takes away some of the stress that comes with filing taxes.
+Reading about tax experts reviewing returns and guaranteeing that they’re done correctly takes away some of the stress that comes with filing taxes.

 Just remember that this doesn’t necessarily mean you won’t have any errors on your tax return.
 It just means TurboTax will pay the penalties and interest for any problems on their part.
 But that’s still a pretty good perk.